Ontario -> Personal tax credits -> Ontario Refundable CARE Credit

 Ontario Taxation Act, 2007 s.
 103.0.2

-The Ontario 2019 Budget brought in a new Ontario Childcare Access and Relief from Expenses (CARE) refundable tax credit, which would provide about 300,000 families with up to 75% of their eligible child care expenses.
-This tax credit will start with the 2019 tax year, and will be claimed on the tax return.
-The tax credit will be based on family income and eligible child care expenses.
+This tax credit started with the 2019 tax year, and is claimed on the tax return.
+The tax credit is based on family income and eligible child care expenses.
 Lower income families would get a higher percentage tax credit.

-The CARE credit is included in the Detailed Canadian Tax and RRSP Savings Calculator.
+The CARE credit is included in the Detailed Canadian Tax and RRSP Savings Calculator automatically based on the fact that there are eligible child care expenses entered.
+The calculator automatically uses family net income for the calculation.

-To calculate adjusted income, the following are added back to line 23600 (line 236 prior to 2019) net income from the tax return:
+To calculate adjusted income, the following are added back to line 23600 net income from the tax return:

 The tax credit rate is dependent on the adjusted family income, as follows: